 |H.264 video codec||Not Supported||Not Supported||Supported|

 You can customize your support for UVC by supplying an Extension Unit plug-in.
 Extension units provide a private control channel between device and vendor-supplied application.

 To test your UVC implementation, you can use the following tools:

 For more information about these tools, see AVStream Testing and Debugging.

-You can download a compressed set of specifications for USB Video Class 1.1 from the Device Class page on the USB Implementers Forum website.
+You can find specifications for USB Video Class 1.1 on the USB Implementers Forum website.